 I think the movers were messing with me.
 From the boxes marked “Christmas decor” I’ve found a ton of random photos and certainly non-holiday items.
 Like this box, which had a single wreath in it… and a sock, Sofia the First doll, book, dog bowl and dog toys.
 I’m not sure if I should be concerned that these were classified as “holiday decor” or that this box means these items were somehow all together in our Tucson house.
 Things that make no sense.

 The mantel is coming along, at least. 🙂

 Today, I have a fun (and intense) kettlebell workout to share!
 I’ve been wanting to post a kettlebell video for you guys, but I don’t have a specific kettlebell certification.
 (I’d love to get one in the future, or even take more kettlebell classes so I can make sure cueing and form is on point.)
 Instead, I reached out to my friend Brittany, who is a kettlebell pro.
 Literally.
 She participates in kettlebell competitions and can even go for 10 minutes without stopping.
 Pretty amazing stuff.
 She’s also a certified group fitness instructor and personal trainer, so I asked if she’d like to do a video with me.

 In the holiday spirit, this one is called “Kettlebell Rock.”

 -Go light and build up from there.
 In the video, I’m holding a 10-lb. kettlebell (and modify a few of the moves), and Brittany has a 22 lb KB.
-For swings, you may be able to go a little heavier, and you’re using power from your legs and glutes (strong muscles) and a heavier weight will help you stay in control.
+For swings, you may be able to go a little heavier, since you’re using power from your legs and glutes (strong muscles), and a heavier weight will help you stay in control.

 -As always, check with a doc before making any fitness changes.
 Honor your body and modify as needed.